-- Table corrupted: A failure when trying to save or retrieve a data from a table.
-Due to improper maintenance or a storage failure – eg. allocation pages/extent chain appear to be damaged or cross-linked in some way.
+- Table corrupted: A failure when trying to save or retrieve data from a table.
+Due to improper maintenance or a storage failure – eg. allocation pages/extent chains appear to be damaged or cross-linked in some way.

 - Anything related to improper code than violates SQL Server rules – e.g. syntax errors